On the Centreon Web interface¶

-Make sure that the database that stores Centreon Map data has this optimization (automatically added by the RPM in /etc/my.cnf.d/map4.cnf) : max_allowed_packet = 20M.
-Then, just restart MySQL so this is applied :
+Make sure the database that stores Centreon MAP data is optimized (automatically added by the RPM in /etc/my.cnf.d/map.cnf):

 systemctl restart mysql

-Then, install the license file you retrieve from Centreon (see pre-requisites):
+Install the license file received from Centreon (see prerequisites):

 # mv map.license /etc/centreon/license.d/ # chmod 644 /etc/centreon/license.d/map.license # chown root:root /etc/centreon/license.d/map.license